mao-yining/competitest.vim/README.md

 Copyright © 2025 Mao-Yining <mao.yining@outlook.com>

-CompetiTest.vim is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+CompetiTest.Vim is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-CompetiTest.vim is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
+CompetiTest.Vim is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with CompetiTest.vim.
+You should have received a copy of the GNU General Public License along with CompetiTest.Vim.
 If not, see <https://www.gnu.org/licenses/>.